1njiku/1njiku.github.io/README.md

 <h2> Conclusions </h2>
-During preprocessing, I discovered that the dataset had reviews in different languages including Spanish and Arabic and removing these resulted in a smaller corpus to train on.
+Removing non-English text from my dataset resulted in a smaller corpus to train on than I intended therefore it's impossible to make a definitive answer to my original hypothesis.
 Despite the commendable performance of the LSTM, the simple RNN perhaps could benefit from having a larger training corpus in order to improve performance.

 <h2>Future Scope </h2>
 <li> Adding more English language text to train the models</li>